 The Terrace & Herbaceous Borders

-The herbaceous borders around Stody Lodge wait patiently during the ostentatious display from the rhododendrons and azaleas, offering simple clumps of colourful tulips during spring.
+The herbaceous borders around Stody Lodge wait patiently during the ostentatious display from the rhododendrons and azaleas each May.
 These borders reach their full splendour in mid-summer when the emphasis in the garden moves back towards the house.
 As the soil at Stody is of an acid nature, compost and manure is regularly added to these beds to adjust the PH level so it is suitable for the desired plantings.

 Regular visitors to Stody Lodge will note that the border running along the border surrounding the terrace has been extended to increase its depth.
 A wide variety of spring bulbs will be replaced by a sea of herbaceous plants such as delphiniums, lupins and penstemon in the summer.
 Herbs for culinary use and to deter pests are found along the length of this border.

 Click through to see more Stody Lodge Garden areas below:

 The Azalea Walk / The Woodland Garden / The Old Rose Garden / The Summer House / The Main Lawn / The Long Walk / The Sunken Garden / The Well / The Sunken Garden / The Secret Garden / Rhododendron & Azalea Collection / Trees - mature, ornamental & specimen / Millennium Avenue / The Orchard & Kitchen Garden / Stody Lodge / The Polytunnel